Furnishing Your Apartment

 Your new pad may not be worthy of the pages interior design mags like Domino, Home, or Martha Stewart Living (which are great places to troll for design ideas, by the way), but it should still reflect your personal tastes and style.
 Maybe you want the sleek, minimalist look of assemble-it-yourself pieces from Ikea, or an eclectic collection of flea market finds.
 Either way, choose a décor style and run with it.
 For more ideas, check out SoYouWanna.com’s décor tips or the popular home improvement blog, Apartment Therapy.

-2. Often those street, attic, or thrift store finds are in need of a serious overhaul.
+Word of wisdon: often those street, attic, or thrift store finds are in need of a serious overhaul.
 But don’t pass on a piece just because it needs some work.
-Domino has all the steps to guide us to glory.
-As for dowdy, stained, or just-darn-ugly hand-me-down couches, chairs, or ottomans, a slipcover will add newfound style.
+Domino has all the steps to guide you to glory.
+Also, remember that sometimes a simple slipcover over a used couch will do the trick.

-5. Can’t find that specific fixture, or just plain sick of shopping for furniture?
+Can’t find that specific fixture, or just plain sick of shopping for furniture?
 Then consider building your own stock from scratch.
-Site likes Build.com, the chick-oriented Be Jane, and DIY Network are chock-full of instructional articles and weekend projects to guide novice builders through constructing their dream pieces.
+Site likes Lifehacker, the chick-oriented Be Jane, and DIY Network are chock-full of instructional articles and weekend projects to guide novice builders through constructing their dream pieces.